GabrielDyck/observablehq-github-contributions/src/index.md

 });
 ```

-## What is the contribution distribution?
+## How are the contributions distributed?

 ```js